qwaneu/qwaneu.github.io/_drafts/cypress-first-impressions.md

 have cost-effective end-to-end tests.
 How would that impact your product development?

+- @TODO cypress is fast - video from a run without much explanation

 ## Fast browser tests in addition to...

 As Marc and Rob have described in their series on architecting and test-driving Vue.js (see [How to keep Front End complexity in check with Hexagonal Architecture](/2020/09/09/how-to-keep-complexity-in-check-with-hexagonal-architecture.html) and [A Hexagonal Vue.js front-end, by example](/2020/09/25/hexagonal-frontend-example.html)), we like to have tests in our front-ends, for [anything that can possibly break](http://wiki.c2.com/?TestEverythingThatCouldPossiblyBreak).
 In addition to that, I like to have: